As a professional in the wellness industry, it’s invaluable to have an online presence to attract your ideal client.

 Another option is to build your website in phases.
 The first phase can include the essentials: Home, About and a Services page.
 From there, when you have more budget to work with, you can contact your designer for the next priority phase.

 The average page visit is less than a minute and most stick around for less than 15 seconds.
 That’s how long you have to capture someone’s attention.
-It’s no secret that the key to making your website stand out (a.k.a. give it that wow factor) and keeping visitors on your website is BRANDING & DESIGN!
+It’s no secret that one of the keys to making your website stand out (a.k.a. give it that wow factor) and keeping visitors on your website is in the BRANDING!

 I always suggest to take some time to notice what websites/brands stand out to you and why.
 Do you see a common theme, color or style?